JasonJiangs/JasonJiangs.github.io/_pages/about.md

 # 🗨 About Me
 I am an incoming PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
-Before, I am currently working as a visiting researcher at the Westlake University with [Prof. Fajie Yuan](https://en.westlake.edu.cn/faculty/fajie-yuan.html) and [Dr. Zitong Jerry Wang](https://cellethology.github.io/).
+I am currently working as a visiting researcher at the Westlake University with [Prof. Fajie Yuan](https://en.westlake.edu.cn/faculty/fajie-yuan.html) and [Dr. Zitong Jerry Wang](https://cellethology.github.io/).

 Previously, I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.